Degenerative disc disease

 - Viscoelastic disc prosthesis (ESP): two metallic endplates bound together by a viso elastic structure, offering a vertical load absorption capacity, like a cushion.

-By keeping the motion at the operated level, it reduces the stress on the adjacent discs.
+Preserving motion at the operated level, reduces stress on adjacent discs, thus reducing the risk of adjacent disc degeneration.

 Total disc replacement must not be performed when the facet joints are degenerative.
 Mobility on arthritic joints would lead to pain.